 MusicBraid

-We are growing several varieties of garlic in 2022.
-Sixe varieties specifically for the market: Music, a generic Rocambole (Korean Purple), Russian Red, Doukhobor (Ukrainian), Early Portuguese, and Duganski, and two varieties to test for suitability to our growing conditions and for culinary value with limited quantities for our customers to sample.
-See below.
+We are growing several varieties of garlic for 2024.
+Six varieties specifically for the market: Music, Russian Red, Doukhobor (Ukrainian), Early Portuguese, and Duganski, and one variety, Dynaeris Silverskin, to test for suitability to our growing conditions and for culinary value with limited quantities for our customers to sample.
+Dynaeris, being a soft neck garlic, can be braided easily and we offer it braided.
+See more below.

-The 2022 harvest is complete and the farm stand is open at the address above.
-(CLOSED ON MONDAY, but call or text if you are in the area.
+The 2024 harvest is complete and the farm stand is open at the address above from 12PM to 4PM.
+(CLOSED ON MONDAY and TUESDAY, but call or text if you are in the are on days or hours when we are closed.

 We have also been producing on a limited basis a delicious garlic scape pesto which is available in June through the middle of July.

 SALES: We conduct sales on the farm and make local deliveries as needed.
-Cash and touchless debit and credit cards are accepted.
+Cash only is accepted.

 Varieties for Market